How to be Successful in 2021: the truth most likely won’t set you free but cage you in. It is difficult to maintain your way and remain unchained.

 - you may fear issues with authorities or don’t think they will take you seriously and hence you don’t stand up for yourself, aka, you don’t voice your opinion but smile and nod so you “don’t become difficult to work with”.

-- you have a “Degree”, Bachelor’s + 3 months internship is best, but you don’t really know anything nor can you really do anything substantial…you “studied” 48 hours prior to an exam on 4 gallons of coffee and / or some uppers like cocaine…then you walked out of the exam and couldn’t remember anything anymore, your head was spinning, but you had a B on the exam.
+- you have a “Degree”, Bachelor’s + 3 months internship is best, but you don’t really know anything nor can you really do anything substantial…of course you “studied” 48 hours prior to an exam on 4 gallons of coffee and / or some uppers like cocaine…then you walked out of the exam and couldn’t remember anything anymore, your head was spinning, but you had a B on the exam.
 You attended every party and after-party but don’t know what the library looks like from the inside.
-You didn’t really apply yourself to the fullest, “cheating” is nothing strange to you and you bullshitted your way through college somehow as long as you have a piece of paper that says “A”.
+But you didn’t really apply yourself to the fullest, “cheating” is nothing strange to you and you bullshitted your way through college somehow as long as you have a piece of paper that says “A”.

 - because you know that you don’t know anything really you are an insecure person…you cannot have self-confidence and become a lion because you yourself didn’t accomplish anything to be proud of…you are a sheep who thinks it is a lion until you meet a lion and you become the controllable sheep, sorry, “loyal employee” that you are.
 You are so loyal that you do things for your boss lion that others wouldn’t do to get ahead and/or please him…like working overtime without extra pay or picking up the phone 24hrs/day and responding to some message or another.